wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 ### Parsing a Value ###

 Based on our grammar definition, `<JSON>` is just a `<value>`, which can be one of six possible data types.
-Luckily, each data type can be identified by the first character of the `<value>` text (this is not always possible depending on the grammar).
-Here is a function that takes `ch`, the character at the current index, and uses a `switch` statement to determine which function to call to parse the text.
+Each data type can be identified by the first character of the `<value>` text, so no _backtracking_ is required (this is not always true depending on the grammar, but it is for JSON).
+Here is a function that takes `ch`, the character at the current index, and uses a `switch` statement to determine which function to call to parse the following text.

     var value = function () {
       switch(ch) {